July 08, 2021 5 min read

 Sateen is renowned for its smooth, buttery feel.
 This fabric’s silky texture is positively indulgent.
 However, it traps heat due to sateen’s relative heaviness, making it too warm for some but just right for others.

 Percale, on the other hand, isn’t quite as smooth as sateen and has a crisp, cool texture.
 If sateen is luxurious, percale has a more laid-back, casual feel.
-This type of cotton breathes incredibly well, making it ideal for toasty summer nights or winter evenings with the heater on.
+This type of cotton breathes incredibly well, making it ideal for toasty summer nights or winter evenings with the heater on so you can stay warm and toasty without overheating.

 Health and Allergies

 Both sateen and percale are tightly woven fabrics, but the latter’s grid-like weave is more compact.
-Thanks to these taut threads, these materials are excellent at reducing mites and preventing dust.
+Thanks to these taut threads, this material is excellent at reducing dust mites and other allergens.

-To ensure you’re purchasing the safest option possible, always look for Oeko-Tex certified organic cotton.
-This verification guarantees your bedsheets are free from toxic levels of over 100 harmful chemicals.
-All Or & Zon organic cotton holds this certification.
+To ensure you’re purchasing the safest option possible, always look for Oeko-Tex-certified organic cotton.
+This important verification guarantees your bedsheets are free from toxic levels of over 100 harmful chemicals.
+All Or & Zon organic cotton products hold this this certification.

 Maintenance

-It’s no secret that percale bedsheets are crinkle-prone.
-While some aren’t into this look, we choose to embrace the easygoing, carefree vibes of percale’s wrinkles.
+It’s no secret that percale bed sheets are prone to crinkles and wrinkles.
+While some aren’t into this look, we choose to embrace the easygoing, carefree vibes of Percale’s wrinkles.
 To us, it radiates boho-chic.
 However, if you aren’t so into the crinkles, you may choose to iron your bedding.

 If you’d rather go for a low-maintenance, effortlessly gorgeous look, give sateen a try.
 This fabric is wrinkle-resistant, keeping it crisp night after night.